gobbledygook88/claw/README.md

 A simple way to save commonly run commands or snippets.

 There is the ability to share and collaborate on commands, e.g. in a work environment.
 This is done via `git` and the concept of _spaces_ which we will go into detail later.

+This tool is intended to work alongside dotfiles e.g. `.bash_aliases` or `.functions` but is slightly more portable if `rsync` isn't preferred.

 ### What's in the name?